editicalu/nordselect/README.md

 3. Sort the data on load.
 4. Pick the best one.

-When using `-p`, it will take the 10 servers with the least load and .
+When using `-p` or `-s`, it will take the 10 servers with the least load and compare their ping values.
 If you think you have a better selection procedure, please let me know by opening an issue.

 # License